slackhq/vscode-hack/README.md

 It is published in the Visual Studio Marketplace [here](https://marketplace.visualstudio.com/items?itemName=pranayagarwal.vscode-hack).
 To install, search for "Hack" in the VS Code extensions tab or run the following command (⌘+P): `ext install vscode-hack`.

-## Latest releases

-## v2.9.0

-- New `launchUrl` option in debugger attach config automatically invokes a web request once the debugger is attached, and detaches when the request is complete.

-## v2.8.0

-- If the IDE session is connected to a remote typechecker of type `docker`, scripts run via the launch debug target now automatically start in the Docker container instead of the host machine.
-Stopping on breakpoints isn’t yet supported in this mode.

-## v2.7.0

-- Lots of syntax highlighting updates.
-Thanks [tspence](https://github.com/tspence)!

 See the full list of releases and features added on the [Github releases page](https://github.com/slackhq/vscode-hack/releases) as well as the project [changelog](https://github.com/slackhq/vscode-hack/blob/master/CHANGELOG.md).

 ## Features